We may earn affiliate link compensation for products listed below.

 • Android = more choice (but less predictable)

 iPadOS emphasizes consistency, simplicity, and ease of use.
 The interface is familiar across models, which makes the platform approachable and dependable.
-The downside is limited customization.
+The downside is limited customization and lack of some of the options that are available on Android systems.

 Android offers much more freedom.
 Depending on the brand, you can change launchers, widgets, defaults, and layout behavior much more extensively, which makes the experience feel more personal.